 The most famous island group in the Aegean Sea with gorgeous sandy beaches, blue and white architecture, traditional lifestyle, folk music, warm, hospitable people and barren landscapes.

 The North Sporades Islands are located in the eastern coast of Greece and consist of dense vegetation, mountainous terrain and some of the bluest and cleanest seas.

 The Dodecanese islands are in the south-eastern Aegean, with crystal clear waters, sandy or pebbly beaches, important archaeological finds, imposing Byzantine and medieval monuments and unique traditional settlements.

-  The Saronic islands are situated between Attica and Peloponnese, with natural beauty, clean sandy beaches, historical treasures, unique architecture and even small deserted islets to explore.
+The Saronic islands are situated between Attica and the Peloponnese, with natural beauty, clean sandy beaches, historical treasures, unique architecture and even small deserted islets to explore.

 The Eastern Aegean Islands are in the northeastern part of the Aegean Sea and characterized by mountainous landscapes, dense forests of pine-trees and beautiful golden sandy beaches.

-  Monuments from every period of the eventful Peloponnesian history, great archeological sites, Byzantine churches, unique settlements and amazing castles, natural beauties such as mountains, forests, rivers and caves surrounded by the sea and beautiful beaches.
+Monuments from every period of the eventful Peloponnesian history, great archeological sites, Byzantine churches, unique settlements and amazing castles, natural beauties, such as ,mountains, forests, rivers and caves surrounded by the sea and beautiful beaches.

 Crete is renowned for its natural beauty and diverse landscape.
 Spectacular mountain ranges dotted with caves are sliced by dramatic gorges that spill out to the sea.
-The rugged interior is interspersed with vast plateaus and fertile plains.
+The rugged interior is interspersed with vast plateaux and fertile plains.